YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

 ![BC](https://azurlane.koumakan.jp/w/images/b/b4/AmagiChibi.png "Freddy Mercury") - **[KMS Friedrich der Grosse](https://azurlane.koumakan.jp/Amagi)**
 * Skill:
-  * Upon taking damage OR when an enemy surface unit gets too close, launch a (http://p1.qhimg.com/dr/400__/t01b505ceaf20a03f2d.gif)[special barrage].
+  * Upon taking damage OR when an enemy surface unit gets too close, launch a [special barrage](http://p1.qhimg.com/dr/400__/t01b505ceaf20a03f2d.gif).
     * The 4 HE SHELLS deal 181 bdmg with 140/110/90 mods; the 48 SCATTER LASERS deal 46 bdmg with 100/100/100 mods.
 Both are modified by 100% of the unit's FP.
   * Gain +50% Reload and +20% Damage on every odd-numbered (eg. 1st, 3rd, 5th) volley, until that volley is fired; gain +20% CritRate and +50% CritDmg on every even-numbered (eg. 2nd, 4th, 6th) volley, until that volley is fired.
   * If her HP is between 70% and 100%, gain +20% Damage; if her HP is between 30% and 100%, gain +10% Damage and take -10% Damage; if her HP is between 1% and 30%, take -20% Damage.